semico6/blog/_posts/2020-01-17-linux-connecting-and-expanding-commands.md

 ---
 layout: post
-title: Linux: Connecting and Expanding Commands
+title: Linux Connecting and Expanding Commands
 ---

 You can redirect the input and output of commands in the shell to and from other commands and files.
 To allow